Understanding VAT Rules in South Africa: Standard Rate, Zero Rate, and Exempt Supplies

 The name, address, and VAT registration number of the supplier.

-The name, address, and where the recipient is a vendor, the recipient’s VAT registration number.
+The name, address, and whether the recipient is a vendor, the recipient’s VAT registration number.

 A serial number and the date of issue of the invoice.